 Different levels of summer staff

 4 Week Counselor are 16-30 years old.
 They have or will attend staff training the week before Teen Camp.
 They make up all of the counselors and some of the out-of-cabin staff during teen camp.
 Being on staff during Teen Camp is the most significant difference between 4W and 2W shepherds.

 2 Week Counselor are not counselors during Teen Camp.
 They are ages 15-17 and will attend training during teen camp.

-Wisemen are not necessarily Men.
-Rather, people who come to camp to offer a gift.
-Wisemen often have special skills that the average 15-30 year old does not have.
-This Gift may be speaking, singing, cooking, leading crafts or any other number of things.
+Servant Leader come to camp to offer a gift.
+Servant leaders often have special skills that the average 15-30 year old does not have.
+This gift may be speaking, singing, cooking, leading crafts or any other number of things.
 Servant Leaders receive on the job training and are limited to duties within their skills.
 Being a counselor is the one thing that they will not be taught.
-Wisemen can be ages 13-99.
+Servant leaders can be ages 13-99.
 They typically serve for a limited amount of time and are allowed some flexibility on arrival and departure dates.

 What position can you have on staff?

 An individuals age is not the sole determining factor for the level of staff they have.
 God can use anyone he wants to proclaim his Glory.
 On the other hand, staff should not be drastically under or overqualified for the position of leadership they have.
 Camp tries to give differing amounts of stewardship in direct correlation with the individual staff members maturity.
 Also, we have a few older staff to provide on the job training and mentoring for the others, so that they can be competent in the level of leadership they have been given.

-4W shepherds are typically better at counseling Campers than 2W shepherds because of the age and experience, and maturity difference.
+4W Counselors are typically better at counseling campers than 2W Counselors because of the age and experience, and maturity difference.
 So during Teen Camp 2Ws will not be on staff.
 During Junior Camp, 4Ws and 2Ws are essentially equal besides that 4Ws will be given more leadership and responsibility.